 * Gasoline stocks up sharply, hitting futures

 * China factory growth lowest since July 2016

-* Japan's industrial output takes biggest dive since 2011 (New throughout, updates prices, market activity and comments following EIA data on U.S. inventories)
+* Japan's industrial output takes biggest dive since 2011 (Updates prices, adds quote)

 "In spite of refiners undergoing maintenance, they continue to process more crude compared to previous years adding to gasoline and diesel supply," said Andrew Lipow, president at Lipow Oil Associates in Houston.

 Prices were pressured earlier after three of the world's top consumers of crude - China, India and Japan - reported a slowdown in monthly factory activity.

 The U.S. dollar hit a one-month high Wednesday, putting additional pressure on crude.
 A stronger dollar makes oil more expensive for holders of other currencies.